baidakovil/iNat-statistics/README.md

 * «**New user**» marks: user *anastasiiamerkulova* above first appeared in current period

-* **Season of user's last observation**
+* **Season of user's last observation**: in forth column

 * Specifying **number of lines** in the final table

-* **Links** to observations: if you provide project name, app will generate link to easy observation access
+* **Links** to observations: if you provide project name, app will generate links to see observations under every value in 3rd, 4th columns

-* Ready-to-paste for iNat journal.
-Just save html file and open it in text editor.
+* **Ready-to-paste** for iNat journal.
+Just save `html` file and open it in text editor.
 All the text can be pasted to post

 #### Disadvantages — ideas to development